Dr. I. Bader, MBChB, FRCPC

 Dr. Jones is a non-invasive Cardiologist with a particular interest in Echocardiography.
 He is the director of the Echo Lab at the Royal Alexandra Hospital.

 Dr. Lamb was born and raised in Saskatoon, Saskatchewan.
 He attended the University of Saskatchewan where he obtained his Bachelor of Science degree in Microbiology & Immunology in 2006, and his Doctor of Medicine degree in 2010.
-He remained at the University of Saskatchewan to complete his Internal Medicine and Cardiology residency training programs, then relocated to Edmonton in 2016 for further clinical fellowship training in Echocardiography.
-Following his clinical fellowship, Dr. Lamb was granted his ‘Diplomate of the Royal College of Physicians and Surgeons of Canada’ designation in Adult Echocardiography.
-Dr. Lamb then completed an echocardiography research fellowship under Dr. Harald Becher, and concurrently completed a Master of Science degree in Translational Medicine.
+He remained at the University of Saskatchewan to complete his Internal Medicine and Cardiology residency training programs then relocated to Edmonton in 2016 for further clinical fellowship training in Echocardiography.
+Following his clinical fellowship, Dr. Lamb obtained his ‘Diplomate of the Royal College of Physicians and Surgeons of Canada’ designation in Echocardiography.
+He then went on to complete an echocardiography research fellowship under Dr. Harald Becher and concurrently completed a Master of Science degree in Translational Medicine.
 His area of study was ‘Fusion 3D Echocardiography’.

-Dr. Lamb joined Edmonton Cardiology Consultants in 2018.
+Dr. Lamb joined Edmonton Cardiology Consultants in 2018 and also works at their affiliated clinic in South Edmonton called ‘Pulse Air’.
 He has special interests in 3D, stress and contrast echocardiography.
-He is also interested in cardiovascular intensive care and medical education.
+He is also interested in cardiovascular intensive care and medical education, and is a member of the clinical faculty with the University of Alberta.
+Dr. Lamb is now the director of echocardiography at the Royal Alexandra Hospital, having started in this role as of 2021.

 Dr. R. Leung, MDCM, FRCPC, FSCAI